Redis

 Using the above code, if there are race conditions and another client modifies the result of val in the time between our call to WATCH and our call to EXEC, the transaction will fail.

 We just have to repeat the operation hoping this time we'll not get a new race.
-This form of locking is called optimistic locking and is a very powerful form of locking.
+This form of locking is called optimistic locking.
 In many use cases, multiple clients will be accessing different keys, so collisions are unlikely – usually there's no need to repeat the operation.

 WATCH explained

 So what is WATCH really about?
-It is a command that will make the EXEC conditional: we are asking Redis to perform the transaction only if no other client modified any of the WATCHed keys.
-Otherwise the transaction is not entered at all.
-(Note that if you WATCH a volatile key and Redis expires the key after you WATCHed it, EXEC will still work.
-More on this.)
+It is a command that will make the EXEC conditional: we are asking Redis to perform the transaction only if none of the WATCHed keys were modified.
+This includes modifications made by the client, like write commands, and by Redis itself, like expiration or eviction.
+If keys were modified between when they were WATCHed and when the EXEC was received, the entire transaction will be aborted instead.

 WATCH can be called multiple times.
 Simply all the WATCH calls will have the effects to watch for changes starting from the call, up to the moment EXEC is called.
 You can also send any number of keys to a single WATCH call.